LLnCSoftware/mserve/junk/alt_examples/01quickstart.md

 ### Secure Invocation

-The servant is configured to use "secure invocation" which means that it does not allow execution of arbitrary code.
-Rather it only allows execution of functions in the main namespace, with no recursive evaluation in the arguments.
+The servant is configured to use "secure invocation" (See Glossary in readme.md) which means that it does not allow execution of arbitrary code.
+Rather, in this example, it only allows execution of functions in the .api namespace, with no evaluation in the arguments.

 This means that if the query is a string we parse it.
 If its not a string we assume it is already parsed.
 From the parsed query we obtain the function name and first argument.

-We invoke the function on its argument explictly, without using eval.
+We invoke the function on its argument explicitly, without using eval.
 So if the argument is a parse tree, it will not be evaluated, but will likely cause a type error.

 ### Terminate on Close